-\Box 4- Meets almost all or all of the criteria with strong connections between standards and lessons. \square 3- Meets most of the criteria with strong connections between standards and lessons. oxtimes 2- Meets some of the criteria, but connection between standards and lessons are questionable. \Box 1- Meets few of the criteria and connections between standards and lessons are weak or vague. \square 0- Does not meet the criteria.
+\Box 4- Meets almost all or all of the criteria with strong connections between standards and lessons.

+\Box 3- Meets most of the criteria with strong connections between standards and lessons.

+\boxtimes 2- Meets some of the criteria, but connection between standards and lessons are questionable.

+□1- Meets few of the criteria and connections between standards and lessons are weak or vague.